Written by Sneha Patwari, Corporate Secretary Lead

 ✅ Key clauses you need to include to stay compliant

-✅ A step-by-step process for drafting and submitting your constitution to the ACRA
+✅ A step-by-step process for drafting and submitting your constitution to ACRA

-✅ How to make amends to your company constitution
+✅ How to make amendments to your company constitution

 Let's get started.